-Thankfully, it doesn’t happen very often and, if it is treated swiftly, full function can be restored.
-As a note of caution, if this happens to you, don’t let embarrassment get the better of you.
-Go and get it sorted as soon as possible.
+Thankfully, it doesn’t happen very often, and if it is treated swiftly, this can restore full function.
+As a note of caution, if this happens to you, do not let embarrassment get the better of you.
+See a doctor as soon as possible.

-In a study that investigated 42 cases of penile fracture, the most “dangerous” position was defined as “woman on top.”
+In a study that analyzed 42 cases of penile fracture, the authors described the most “dangerous” position as “woman on top.”

-Most men have very little control over exactly when they ejaculate.
+Most people with penises have very little control over exactly when they ejaculate.
 This is partly because it does not involve the brain.
-The signal to ejaculate comes from the spinal ejaculation generator.
-This region in the spinal cord coordinates the necessary functions.
+The signal to ejaculate comes from the

-Of course, the higher brain does have some input into these matters — thinking about something else is a well-known way to delay the event, for instance — but the nuts and bolts of the whole operation are dealt with in your spine.
+Of course, the brain does have some input into these matters — thinking about something else is a well-known way to delay the event, for instance — but the nuts and bolts of the whole operation are dealt with in the spine.

-A man’s erection can point in virtually any direction.
+A penile erection can point in virtually any direction.
 Straight ahead, left or right, up or down, there’s no right or wrong.

 The following data come from

-In the figures below, if the penis pointed directly up, it was measured as 0 degrees, and if it was forward-pointing (horizontal), it would be 90 degrees:
+In the figures below, if the penis pointed directly up, the measurement was 0 degrees, and if it was forward-pointing (horizontal), the measurement was 90 degrees:

-So, if you’ve ever been concerned that your chap is a bit skew-whiff, don’t worry — you’re normal.
-While we’re on the topic of “normality,” very few penises are straight; they can curve in any direction.
-A curve of up to 30 degrees is still considered normal.
+While we are on the topic of “normality,” very few penises are straight; they can curve in any direction.
+A curve of up to 30 degrees is still considered healthy.

-A study on 274 men demonstrated that there is no correlation between the length of a flaccid penis and its erect size.
+A study that included 274 participants demonstrated that there is no correlation between the length of a flaccid penis and its erect size.
 Some start small and end up large (a grower), while some are large when flaccid and only grow a little when erect (a show-er).

-Some are even small whatever state they are in, and some are large when flaccid and get much larger.
+Some are small regardless of arousal, and some are large when flaccid and get much larger.
 It’s a mixed bag.

-This doesn’t hold much relevance outside of the locker room, but I guess it’s good to know anyway.
+This may not hold much relevance outside of the locker room, but it’s good to know anyway.

 They don’t, really.
-However, Dr. John Harvey Kellogg — the breakfast cereal mastermind — hoped that they would.
-He invented these and other products because he thought that plain foods would lead Americans away from the “sin” of masturbation.
+However, Dr. John Harvey Kellogg, the breakfast cereal mastermind, hoped that they would.
+He invented cornflakes and other products because he thought that plain foods would lead Americans away from the “sin” of masturbation.

-If this little list has tickled your fancy, your next move might be to plan a trip to Iceland and visit the Icelandic Phallological Museum.
-It is dedicated to all things penile; it was started up by Sigurður Hjartarson after being given a bull’s penis as a boy.
+If this list has tickled your fancy, your next move might be to plan a trip to Iceland and visit the Icelandic Phallological Museum, which is dedicated to all things penile.
+The museum was started up by Sigurður Hjartarson, whose interest began when he was given a bull’s penis as a boy.

-Or, if you want to go one step further, you can visit the Guolizhuang Restaurant in Beijing, China, which specializes in penis and testicle dishes.
+Or, if you want to go one step further, you can visit the Guolizhuang Restaurant, in Beijing, which specializes in penis and testicle dishes.
 It’s up to you.